10 High Monthly Dividend ETFs Revealed

 First Trust Multi-Asset Diversified Income Index Fund (NASDAQ:MDIV)

 The MDIV fund generally tracks the NASDAQ US Multi-Asset Diversified Income IndexSM.
-The ETF allocates its total net assets – more than $461 million as of January 19, 2021 – across 126 individual holdings.
+The ETF allocates its total net assets – more than $470 million as of September 23, 2021 – across 126 individual holdings.
 Currently, the fund’s assets represent five equity classifications – dividend-paying equities, real estate investment trusts (REITs), preferred securities, master limited partnerships (MLPs) and high-yield corporate debt ETFs – each with share of assets ranging from 18% to 22.7% .
-The fund currently offers a 5.08% yield that combined with asset appreciation for an 8% loss this year.
-In the trailing five years, the fund has faired much better, rewarding investors with nearly 24% in capital appreciation.
+The fund currently offers a 5% yield that combined with asset appreciation for a 32.6% gain this year.

 10 High Monthly Dividend ETFs: #4